 Crystal Palace became a major sports and entertainment venue for Victorians and was very much in line with the Victorians gung-ho attitude for mixing sport and money (many schemes did not survive).
-In 1880 a concrete velodrome/motor speedway was built, situated where the National Sports Centre is today.
+In 1880 a concrete velodrome was built and which also used by motor cars/bikes later, situated where the National Sports Centre is today.
 A road layout was also created and developed upon which both cycle and motor races were held from 1889.
 In 1927 the gravel straights were resurfaced to match the by then tarmac and concrete turns.

 All racing halted during the Second World War and after ward the layout was changed when the Maze Hill/New Zealand Hill section was omitted.

 Still racing cycles